ralphthehacker/Simulation-City/README.txt

-LARRY: Entertainment and sexual reproduction
+LARRY: Entertainment and Asexual reproduction
 SALZY: Groceries and residence.
 RAZZY : State machines.
 Hooking stuff up together.
 Making people choose what to do